 “We are seeing strong sales and are at the same time investing in our business to support our customers and associates through the current uncertainty,” said Gary Millerchip, Kroger’s chief financial officer.

-As a result of recent trends, Kroger expects first quarter identical sales excluding fuel and adjusted EPS to be better than the annual growth rate provided in guidance for full year 2020.
+As a result of recent trends, Kroger expects first-quarter identical sales excluding fuel and adjusted EPS to be better than the annual growth rate provided in guidance for the full year 2020.

 – Continued investments to help our customers and associates through the COVID-19 pandemic.

 – Delay of certain cost-saving initiatives to focus all resources where they are needed most in the short term – to address the impact of COVID-19.
 The Company has plans in place to resume these initiatives quickly when the timing is right.